 In addition to being aware of the terms and conditions around financial aid, students are also obligated to be aware of the policies below.
 You are also welcome to view the complete Financial Aid Policies and Procedures Manual.

 Financial Aid Policies & Procedures

-In accordance with federal and state regulations and MnSCU Policy 2.9, Anoka-Ramsey Community College shall monitor all credits for all students and shall apply the following minimum cumulative standards of progress beginning with a student's sixth (6th) attempted credit:
+In accordance with federal and state regulations and Minnesota State Policy 2.9, Anoka-Ramsey Community College shall monitor all credits for all students and shall apply the following minimum cumulative standards of progress beginning with a student's sixth (6th) attempted credit:

 - Qualitative: Students are expected to meet or exceed a cumulative earned grade point average (GPA) of 2.00.

 - Quantitative: Students are expected to meet or exceed a cumulative earned percentage of 67%.

 - Maximum timeframe for financial aid recipients: Students may continue to receive financial aid through 150% of the published credit lenth of the program (example: 150% of a 60 credit program equals 90 credits).
 All local attempted credits and transfer credits into Anoka-Ramsey Community College count towards the maximum time frame.

 See satisfactory academic progress policy for additional information.

 For students receiving State financial funding, the Minnesota Office of Higher Education refund policies will apply.

 Federal Student Aid funds are awarded to a student based on the assumption that the student will attend school for the entire period for which assistance is awarded.
 A student who stops attending class(es) must immediately withdraw from class(es), and is responsible for understanding the impact of such action on his/her student account.